 Blueprints

-Release planning app.
+Release planning that remembers

 .NET 8

-Avalonia UI 11
+Avalonia UI

 CommunityToolkit.Mvvm